This is truly Mixing & Matching gone mad...

 This style of gown doesn't seem to be very popular in the 1560s, so now we're jumping ahead to the 1570s...

-Moving on to the 1580s (the portrait below is technically dated 1590, but it's a little old fashioned, so we're going to call it the 80s)...
+Moving on to the 1580s (the portrait below is technically dated 1590, but it's a little old fashioned and so more representative of the 1580s)...

 Now we're into 1590s (and a very specific style from the 1590s at that)...